Allisonwonderlax13/https-github.com-obsproject-obs-studio./Filters-Guide.md

 - **Threshold**: Once the input reaches this level the expander will stop gain reducing the signal.
 Adjust the threshold until the noise you are trying to reduce is gone, but don't go too far or your voice will begin to get cut off.
 - **Attack**: How quickly, in milliseconds, you want the expander to stop gain reducing or *open* once the threshold is exceeded. **An attack between 5-10ms is recommended.**
 - **Release**: How quickly, in milliseconds, you want the expander to reach full gain reduction or *close* once the input drops below the threshold. **A release between 50-120ms is recommended.**
-- **Output gain**: This acts similarly to the standalone [Gain Filter](#gain).
-Increases the output level of the expander by appling gain, generally not needed but can be used to increase your mic level before outputting it to a limiter.
+- **Output Gain**: Increases the output level of the expander by applying gain, generally not needed but can be used to increase your microphone level before outputting it.
 - **Detection**: Changes how the input level is measured, affecting the sensitivity of the threshold detection. **RMS is recommended.**
 	- **RMS**: Averages the input level measurement over the last 10ms to reduce the sensitivity of the threshold detection, helps smooth out and prevent the expander from opening due to quick little peaks of noise.
 	- **Peak**: Input level measurement is not averaged over time, expander is quicker to react to peak level changes.